wattschristian/VetriSys/README.md

 # 🐾 VetriSys — Veterinary Clinic Management Software

+## Powering Compassionate Care

 VetriSys is a modern, full-featured veterinary clinic management system designed for offline-first use in desktop environments, with seamless cloud scalability in the future.
 This is the MVP version, built for easy local development and demo as a portfolio project.

 ---

-## 🚀 Features (MVP)
+## Features (MVP)

 - 📋 Client & Patient Management
 - 🗓️ Appointment Scheduling